The Nigerian movie industry is called Nollywood – a portmanteau word combining Nigeria and Hollywood.

 Needless to say, these actors didn’t start out earning millions – some of them actually received no payment for their first movie appearance – so don’t go thinking delving into acting is the fastest way to buy Benz®.

 The first step to becoming a popular Nollywood actor or actress is demonstrating your passion for acting.
 You won’t go far if you are not passionate enough.
 I dare say that when it comes to acting, passion supersedes talent.
 For all those times you feel down and dejected, all those heartbreaking moments of rejection and denial, it is your passion that will get you through the pit.
 If you are not passionate enough, you will easily become discouraged and give up.

 If you feel you don’t have enough passion, you can discontinue reading this article now.
 If you go on ahead, then we have established one fact – you are really passionate about becoming a Nollywood star.

 Here are tips to help you join the Nigerian movie industry and become a Nollywood star actor or actress:

-1. Access your acting talent
+1. Assess your acting talent

 To become an actor, at least a pinch of acting talent is required.
 You shouldn’t fret if you noticed you couldn’t do what most of your actor role models can do.
 Something as little as ‘camera-friendliness’ can get you on a good start in acting.
 If the camera loves you, then people can easily stay and watch you.
-With more experience and training, you will get better in acting.
+With more experience and training, you will get better at acting.

 2. Get on training

-After you have accessed your skill level in acting, you can then determine the amount of work you need.
+After you have assessed your skill level in acting, you can then determine the amount of work you need.
 It might be best to get this work done, or ongoing before you start attending auditions.
 You must not enrol in an acting school, unless you can afford to go to one.
 There are many inexpensive ways to hone your acting craft even from the comfort of your home.